Pla9er9/Open-Twitch-chat-extension/README.md

 A Web Browser extension that unlocks banned words in twitch chat.

 # How to run?🚀
 First Download it.
-Then go to extension settings turn on dev mode and load extension.
+Then go to extensions settings turn on dev mode and load extension.
 Now if you are in twitch chat click icon of this extension and click start button.
+If you want to turn it off just refresh page.

 ![image](https://user-images.githubusercontent.com/98473383/189494303-8499fcb0-d436-4a1a-be85-de246d80f645.png)